Owen Wright (surfer)

 Owen Wright (born 16 January 1990) is an Australian professional surfer on the World Surf League (formerly the Association of Surfing Professionals) Men's Championship Tour.
 His sister, Tyler Wright, is also a competitor on the World Surf League Championship Tour.

-In the 2020 Tokyo Olympics Wright Owen Wright battled Brazil, past injury and rough seas to take Australia's first surfing Olympic bronze medal.
-Just being named in the Tokyo 2020 Olympic Team was one of the great comebacks in Australian sport after his bad experience in Hawaii in late 2015.
-Australia at the 2020 Summer Olympics details the results in depth.

 On 16 June 2015 Wright became the first surfer to post two perfect scores in a single event, during Round 5 and the final of the Fiji Pro.
+At the 2020 Tokyo Olympics, Wright won Australia's first surfing Olympic bronze medal.

 Personal life

 Wright was born on 16 January 1990 and grew up at Culburra Beach on the south coast of New South Wales.
-He has no cousins but he has 5 siblings who all surf.
-His sister Tyler Wright is a two-time Women's World Champion, winning the Women's Championship Tour in 2016 and 2017.
-Their brother Mikey competes on the Men's Championship Tour as well.
+He has 5 siblings who all surf including his sister Tyler Wright who is a two-time Women's Surfing World Champion.
+Wright's brother Mikey competes on the Men's Championship Tour as well.

-As a junior, along with his sister Tyler and fellow south coast local World Tour competitor Sally Fitzgibbons, he competed in GromSearch, a national series development program that gives under 16 year olds competition experience against top senior surfers.
+As a junior, along with his sister Tyler and fellow south coast local World Tour competitor Sally Fitzgibbons, he competed in GromSearch, a national series development program that gives under 16 year olds the opportunity to compete against top senior surfers.

 Wright is married to Australian singer Kita Alexander.
 They have a son born in December 2016 and a daughter born in January 2021.